-- For many children learning English as an additional language, the stage of proximity takes longer as the child is dependent upon the parent/carers' input to make sense of what is going on. - If the parent/carer does not speak English, efforts are made to source an interpreter for induction; it will be helpful for them to see around the setting and be clear about their role in interpreting in the play area. - The settling-in programme is explained to the parent/carer, and it is emphasised how important it is that they stay with the child and talk to him/her in the home language to be able to explain things. - Through the interpreter, the key person will try to gauge the child's level of skills in their home language; this will give the key person an idea of the child's interests and levels of understanding. - The need for the parent/carer to converse in the child's home language is important. - The key person makes the parent/carer feel welcome using smiles and gestures.
+- For many children learning English as an additional language, the stage of proximity takes longer as the child is dependent upon the parents' input to make sense of what is going on. - If the parent does not speak English, efforts are made to source an interpreter for induction; it will be helpful for them to see around the setting and be clear about their role in interpreting in the play area. - The settling-in programme is explained to the parent, and it is emphasised how important it is that they stay with the child and talk to him/her in the home language to be able to explain things. - Through the interpreter, the key person will try to gauge the child's level of skills in their home language; this will give the key person an idea of the child's interests and levels of understanding. - The need for the parent to converse in the child's home language is important. - The key person makes the parent feel welcome using smiles and gestures. - With the parent, make a list of key words in the child's home language; sometimes it is useful to write the word as you would pronounce it.
+These words will be used with the child and parents will be addressed with 'hello' and 'goodbye' in their language. - The key person prepares for the child's visits by having a favourite toy or activity ready for the child to provide a means to interact with the child. - Children will be spoken to as per any other child, using gestures and facial expressions to help.